sparkle-project/Sparkle/README.markdown

 An easy-to-use software update framework for Cocoa developers.

+## Important: About This Fork

+This fork by Daniel Jalkut of Red Sweater Software deviates from the canonical sparkle-project repository in a few important ways:

+* Rudimentary support for sandboxing is supported through the use of an XPC tool to kick off the install/relaunch process.
+(Courtesy tumult and wbyoung).
+* Various changes to Sparkle.strings are made to (IMHO) lighten the tone of the language to be less excited and more professional.

+**Do not use this code as is.**

+The state of this project *right now* is "not tested."
+I have just on July 27, 2015 finished a merge with sparkle-project but have not yet tested that all the expected XPC-based stuff is working as expected.
+When the state of this project is once again "stable" I will update this readme to remove this line and replace it with something more encouraging. :)

+**If you do use this code.**

+If you decide to use this code and test its functionality etc., one caveat you should be aware of is that the XPC service is built with a "red sweater" based reverse domain style name.
+You probably want to change this to your own organization's ID namespace.
+Search the project for "com.red-sweater" to find any references along these lines.

 <img src="Resources/Screenshot.png" width="715" alt="Sparkle shows familiar update window with release notes">

 ## Changes since 1.5b